 Geophysical Institute

-Founded in 1948, the Geophysical Institute is a world-renowned center for the study of geophysics from the sun to the center of the Earth.
+Founded in 1946, the Geophysical Institute is a premier center of Arctic Science for the study of geophysics from the center of the Earth to the surface of the sun and beyond, turning data and observations into information useful for state, Arctic and national priorities.

-The institute focuses on the needs of Alaska, using geophysical data as the basis for decision-making tools.
-Examples include monitoring earthquakes and volcanic eruptions leading to hazard alerts to federal and state agencies.
+The institute uses geophysical data as the basis for decision-making tools.
+Researchers monitor earthquakes and volcanic eruptions leading to hazard alerts to federal and state agencies.
 Remote sensing specialists use satellite and airborne observations to help fight forest fires and monitor the health of Alaska’s ecosystems.
 Institute scientists run computer simulations of tsunamis, aiding coastal communities in developing emergency evacuation plans.
-The institute has programs reaching out to K-12 schools with scientific curricula to educate and motivate potential science students.

 More than 500 permanent field sites are operated throughout Alaska and are associated with the Poker Flat Research Range, the Alaska Earthquake Center, the Alaska Volcano Observatory and the Permafrost Research Laboratory.